jb-0/skills-tracker/services/night-shift/README.md

 # Nightshift

 This service runs an overnight job based on a defined frequency, the job performs a count to update saved user searches.
-It uses AWS Lambda and CloudWatch to achieve this.
+It uses AWS Lambda and EventBridge (CloudWatch Events) to achieve this.

 ## Requirements